MaddyGuthridge/withwait/REAME.md

 # Withwait

-A simple utility to ensure that a sleep operation always completes, even if an exception happens in code within the with statement.
+A simple utility to ensure that sleep operations always complete, even if an exception happens within the with statement.

 ## Usage